adafruit/Adafruit_BluefruitLE_nRF51/SDEP.md

 ## IRQ Pin

-The IRQ line is asserted every time a full SDEP packet is available in the buffer on the nRF51822, at which point you should read the packet, keeping the CS line asserted for the entire transaction (as detailed below).
+The IRQ line is asserted as long as an entire SDEP packet is available in the buffer on the nRF51822, at which point you should read the packet, keeping the CS line asserted for the entire transaction (as detailed below).

+The line will remain asserted as long as one or more packets are available, so the line may stay high after reading a packet, meaning that more packets are still available in the FIFO on the SPI slave side.

 ## SPI Bus Hardware Requirements